Analysis of the Single Reference Coupled Cluster Method for Electronic Structure Calculations: The Discrete Coupled Cluster Equations: Approximation Spaces Satisfying Structure Assumptions B.I and B.II

 As before, a direct calculation confirms that the truncated-CC approximation spaces $\{\mathcal{V}_K\}_{K\geq N}$ defined in the above manner satisfy the first two conditions of \textbf{Structure Assumption B.II}, and this is the case even if the canonical Hartree-Fock orbitals $\{\psi^K_{j}\}_{j=1}^K$ are rotated through a unitary transformation-- as long as the unitary transformation preserves the $\mL^2(\mathbb{R}^3)$ orthogonality of the set of so-called occupied orbitals $\{\psi^K_{j}\}_{j=1}^N$ and the set of so-called virtual orbitals $\{\psi^K_{j}\}_{j={N=1}}^K$.

-Coming now to the third condition of \textbf{Structure Assumption B.II}, we see that for every $K\geq N$, the mean-field operator $\mathcal{F}_K$ is defined as $\mathcal{F}_K:= \mathcal{F}_{\Psi_{0, K}}- \sum_{j=1}^N \lambda^K_j$ on $\mathcal{H}^{1, \perp}_{\Psi_{0, K}}$.
+Coming now to the third condition of \textbf{Structure Assumption B.II}, we see that for every $K\geq N$, the mean-field operator $\mathcal{F}_K$ is defined as $\mathcal{F}_K:= \mathcal{F}_{\Psi_{0, K}}$ on $\mathcal{H}^{1, \perp}_{\Psi_{0, K}}$.
 Recall now that we have the decomposition of the electronic Hamiltonian $H:= \mathcal{F}_{\Psi_{0, K}} + \mathcal{U}_{\Psi_{0, K}}$, and we have shown in Lemma~\ref{lem:Fluctuation} that $\mathcal{U}_{\Psi_{0, K}} \colon \widehat{\mathcal{H}}^{1} \rightarrow \widehat{\mathcal{L}}^2$ is a bounded operator with continuity constant depending only on $N$ and $\Psi_{0, K}$.
 Consequently, under the assumption that the $N$ discrete Aufbau eigenfunctions and corresponding Aufbau eigenvalues of the sequence of finite-dimensional Hartree-Fock eigenvalue problems \eqref{eq:HF_eigenvalue_approx*} converge in the complete basis set limit $K \to \infty$, we have uniform boundedness of the continuity and coercivity constants of the sequence of mean-field operators $\{\mathcal{F}_K\}_{K\geq N}$.
 Thus the third condition of \textbf{Structure Assumption B.II} will be satisfied.

 Let us incidentally remark that while the convergence of the discrete Aufbau Hartree-Fock eigenpairs in the complete basis set limit is a reasonable assumption, to the best of our knowledge, no formal proof of this fact or precise conditions under which it holds, have been stated in the literature.
-Note that this convergence assumption will also guarantee that the prior \textbf{Assumption A.II} concerning the convergence of the reference determinants $\{\Psi_{0, K}\}_{K\geq N}$ to a limiting reference determinant $\Psi_0^*$ holds.
+Note that this convergence assumption will also guarantee that the prior \textbf{Assumption A.II} concerning the uniform boundedness of the reference determinants $\{\Psi_{0, K}\}_{K\geq N}$ in $\widehat{\mathcal{H}}^1$.